melsman/mlkit/doc/arm64-abi.md

 ## Validation and next integration points

 Run `sh src/Compiler/Backend/tests/check-abi.sh`.
+The runner uses `mlkit` from PATH; set `MLKIT=/path/to/mlkit` to select another MLKit build.
 It tests the production CallConv module with X64 and ARM frame parameters, scalar C placement and promotions, and register exclusions.
 On Apple Silicon it also calls small assembly probes from C and a C callback from assembly to independently check